cbcielo/Week-2-Lab-Report/15L-Tutorial.md

 The `scp` command allows you to copy a single or multiple files from your device (the *client*) to a remote computer.

+To try out this command, create a new file
 **FINISH**

 ---